Cardiovascular disease in women: Hormones

 Estrogen and other associated female sex hormones have been shown to have major cardioprotective effects on women.
 This may be why it is less common to see women with CVD before menopause, after which estrogen levels decline rapidly.
-This causal relationship is still yet to be established, as unfortunately, hormone replacement therapies have not been successful in controlling this effect and may reflect a larger feedback loop in play to protect females of reproductive age from CVD.
+This causal relationship is yet to be established, as unfortunately, hormone replacement therapies have not been successful in controlling this effect and may reflect a larger feedback loop in play to protect females of reproductive age from CVD.

 Diagnosis

-CVD is an umbrella term encompassing numerous conditions of the cardiovascular system.
-These can be chronic, i.e., ongoing issues, or acute, i.e., having a sudden onset.
-In women, the most common cardiovascular diseases are: atrial fibrillation or flutter, heart failure, chronic ischaemic heart disease and venous thromboembolism.
+CVD is an umbrella term encompassing numerous cardiovascular system conditions.
+These can be chronic (i.e., ongoing issues) or acute (i.e., having a sudden onset).
+In women, the most common cardiovascular diseases are: atrial fibrillation or flutter, heart failure, chronic ischaemic heart disease, and venous thromboembolism.

 Arrhythmia

-Arrhythmia (also known as cardiac arrhythmias, heart arrhythmias, or dysrhythmias) is an irregular heartbeat.
+Arrhythmia (also known as cardiac or heart arrhythmias, or dysrhythmias) is an irregular heartbeat.
 The heartbeat is the rate at which the heart beats: too slow (bradycardia) or fast (tachycardia).
 Although it is normal for the heartbeat to fluctuate at times of activity or rest, chronic, consistent irregularity may cause not enough blood to reach all parts of the body, as well as put the individual at an increased risk of blood clotting.
 This can lead to other forms of CVD that may be life-threatening, such as a stroke, if the blood clot travels to the brain.
-As women typically have more rapid normal heart rates and receive differing electrocardiogram results than men, practitioners must approach these cases differently from men to make a rapid diagnosis.
+Since women typically have faster normal heart rates and receive different electrocardiogram results than men, practitioners must approach these cases differently from men to make a rapid diagnosis.

 Coronary artery disease

-Coronary artery disease (also known as coronary heart disease or ischemic heart disease) is a result of the buildup of substances in the walls of the vessels that provide blood to the heart and parts of the body, the coronary arteries.
+Coronary artery disease (also known as coronary heart disease or ischemic heart disease) results from the buildup of substances in the walls of the vessels that provide blood to the heart and parts of the body, the coronary arteries.
 These substances, which can include cholesterol, cause the vessels to narrow, preventing blood from flowing smoothly through.
 As the heart compensates for this decrease in blood going out by pumping harder, this can lead to muscle weakness over time, subsequently leading to other life-threatening forms of CVD.
-The unusual symptoms seen in women with this condition include a sensation of crushing pressure and fatigue-feeling low on energy.
+The unusual symptoms seen in women with this condition include a sensation of crushing pressure and fatigue, and feeling low on energy.

 Congestive heart failure

-Congestive heart failure (CHF) is where the heart muscle is unable to pump blood efficiently or at its normal capacity, preventing it from meeting our body's needs.
+Congestive heart failure (CHF) is when the heart muscle is unable to pump blood efficiently or at its normal capacity, preventing it from meeting our body's needs.
 This can cause fluid build-up in various organs, including the lungs and the heart itself, which also makes it life-threatening.
 Women and men tend to present similarly for CHF, although women frequently report having more of the symptoms, such as shortness of breath.
 As well, women typically reflect a normal level of amount of blood pumped from the heart, known as the ejection fraction, which makes diagnosis difficult as it is a crucial sign used to identify CHF.